Performing LOVE spays for over 10 years!LOVE Spays (Laparoscopy, or minimally-invasive surgery) offer your pet less pain and a much faster recovery.

 Advantages of Laparoscopy?

 - Laparoscopic spays have been found to be much less painful compared to traditional open spays.

 - The entire surgery is performed through two tiny incisions (generally 3/16”).
 Smaller incisions are less painful, reduce recovery time, and are less likely to have major post-operative complications.

 - Magnified view of internal organs allows for precise cauterized incisions with none of the tearing or bruising normally associated with traditional spays.

 - Laparoscope-assisted gastropexy can be performed at the time of the spay with a 1.5 inch incision compared to an additional 8-12 inch incision normally needed with a traditional open gastropexy.

-Coastal Animal Hospital is one of the few hospitals in San Diego and Southern California area to offer laparoscopic surgery.
+Coastal Animal Hospital is one of the few hospitals in San Diego and Southern California area to offer laparoscopic surgery and we have over 10 years of experience in the field.
 Minimally invasive surgery techniques results in safer, visual surgery, with less pain, and excellent outcomes.

 Frequently Asked Questions

 Q: Will my pet need a Elizabethan collar (E-collar, cone of shame, lampshade, etc) after the procedure?

 A: Yes, even though the incisions are tiny, it is still an incision.
 If your pet licks at this small incision it could still become infected and require at minimum antibiotics and at worst a second surgery.
 However, we find that pets are generally less interested in these incisions (most likely due to the reduced pain) than the larger incisions from traditional spays.
 All incisions – regardless of their size, require a minimum of 7 days to heal, so plan on having your pet wear the cone for a minimum of 7 days.